lucaspaez/plantalinda/ai-service/README.md

-# Python AI Service for Cannabis Plant Diagnosis
+# Python AI Service for Plant Diagnosis

 This service provides AI-powered plant disease and pest detection using computer vision.